 Read full story here.

-A Nazi flag was hoisted in April at a asylum reception center in the northern Finnish city of Tornio.
+A Nazi flag was hoisted in August at an asylum reception center in the northern Finnish city of Tornio.

 * The Finnish name of the Finns Party is the Perussuomalaiset (PS).
 The English-language names adopted by the PS, like True Finns or Finns Party, promote in our opinion nativist nationalism and xenophobia.
 We therefore prefer to use the Finnish name of the party on our postings.